sam-doomguy/documentation-api/Reports.md

         - For a list of user created report Configuration Ids, please see [Report Configs Section](ReportConfigs.md)

-If no parameters are provided, the end point will retrieve reports associated with the organisation.
+If no parameters are provided, the end point will retrieve reports associated with the organisation i.e. reports that have been generated for all accounts within your organisation.

-If both accountId and groupId are present in the query string, only account reports will be returned
+If both accountId and groupId are present in the query string, only account reports will be returned.

 ##### Response Explanation:
 - `status`: status types of a report